-The environmental report identified those priority axes the implementation of which could have significant impacts on natural resources, air, water, nature and biodiversity, climate, cultural heritage, landscape and health of the population.
+The environmental report identified those priority axes whose implementation could have significant impacts on natural resources, air, water, nature and biodiversity, climate, cultural heritage, landscape and health of the population.
 The evaluators proposed mitigation measures for the priority axes with identified potential significant environmental impacts.
-In the OP preparation process the proposed mitigation measures were for the most part taken into account, namely in those sections of the investment priorities which pertain to the guiding principles for selection.
-Certain mitigation measure-related content was included also in other section, while some mitigation measures could not be taken into account due to the fact that their inclusion could increase the administrative burden for beneficiaries and present a problem for the institutions, responsible for selection, namely in terms of providing adequate verifiability of the requirements.
-When the environmental report was made public, comments, which mainly pertained to thematic objective 7, were submitted.
+In the OP preparation process the proposed mitigation measures were for the most part taken into account, specifically in those sections of the investment priorities which pertain to the guiding principles for selection.
+Certain mitigation measure-related content was included in the other section, while some mitigation measures could not be taken into account due to the fact that their inclusion could increase the administrative burden for beneficiaries and present a problem for the institutions responsible for selection, specifically in terms of providing adequate verifiability of the requirements.
+When the environmental report was made public, comments pertaining mainly to thematic objective 7 were submitted.
 These comments were duly taken into account during the preparation of the final version of the report.

-1.1.1.1.
-Horizontal principles for the selection of projects/programmes
+1.1.1.1 Horizontal principles for the selection of projects/programmes

-The selection of projects/programmes will be based on two sets of principles, namely the horizontal principles, which will be applied in the selection of projects/programmes for all priority axes, and the specific principles, which are identified under each priority axis in the relevant section.
-In addition to the principles, which have to be pursued in accordance with the rules in force, the projects/programmes should:
+The selection of projects/programmes will be based on two sets of principles, that is, horizontal principles, which will be applied in the selection of projects/programmes for all priority axes, and specific principles, which are identified under each priority axis in the relevant section.
+In addition to the principles, which must be pursued in accordance with the rules in force, the projects/programmes should:

-- contribute to achieving the objectives/results at the level of the priority axis and the direct effects: - demonstrate maturity to be fully implemented in the period to which the support applies as well as the relevance and capacity of the beneficiaries; - demonstrate the relevance of target groups; - guarantee sustainability of the anticipated/planned results; - respect the principles of non-discrimination, equal opportunities, including the accessibility for persons with disabilities; gender equality; and must not increase inequalities in terms of health nor have negative impacts on the state of the environment/nature/cultural heritage; - contribute to balanced regional development; - ensure cost-effectiveness and efficiency in terms of synergies; - ensure cross-sectoral cooperation and implementation of cross-sectoral projects, namely in accordance with the adopted implementation system.
+- contribute to achieving the objectives/results at the level of the priority axis as well as direct effects; - demonstrate maturity to be fully implemented in the period to which the support applies as well as the relevance and capacity of the beneficiaries; - demonstrate the relevance of target groups; - guarantee sustainability of the anticipated/planned results; - respect the principles of non-discrimination and equal opportunities, including accessibility for persons with disabilities; gender equality; and must not increase inequalities in terms of health nor have negative impacts on the state of the environment/ nature/cultural heritage; - contribute to balanced regional development; - ensure cost-effectiveness and efficiency in terms of synergies; - ensure cross-sectoral cooperation and implementation of cross-sectoral projects, in accordance with the adopted implementation system.